zmitton/eth-proof/BUILDING.md

 The purpose of having a uniform way of producing a build is that we may ALL produce builds for any of the projects, making the onramp for new developers less steep, while still maintaining an exceptionally high level of quality.

-The projects should follow the 'architecture as code' principal - and should require a very minimal set of dependencies.
+The projects should follow the 'architecture as code' principle - and should require a very minimal set of dependencies.

 It is the responsibilty of the build tooling to write artifacts to the appropriate location as outlined in this specification.